 - Applications and problem solving: rate, percent, measurement, simple geometry, and distribution of a quantity into its fractional parts.

-Elementary Algebra portion of the test (12 questions) covers:
+The Quantitative Reasoning, Algebra, and Statistics (QAS) portion of the test (12 questions) covers:

 - Operations with integers and rational numbers, computation with integers and negative rational numbers, the use of absolute values, and ordering.